ABOUT WEST VIRGINIA MEMORIES

 Giving credit where credit is due

 If you've shared a photo or information and I haven't given you credit, please e-mail me and I'll add your name.
 If you use photos or information from West Virginia Memories, please make note and include this site address: http://wva.homestead.com I want more cousins to find their way here.
 If you have photos or information to share or corrections/suggestions or if you just want to say hello, I am always glad to get e-mail.
+TECHNICAL DIFFICULTIES -- Because of technical difficulties, I have rebuilt the main Smith/Biars page.
+It is now the George Smith Jr. page.
+I am updating the navigation bar and links to the page on this site.
+If you have any problems accessing the new page or anything other page on this site, let me know.

 MUSIC & MEDIA